 Be mindful - while all confidence monitors included in our studio packages have been tested to ensure they are compatible with CPL filters, some LCD monitors include diffuser lenses that depolarize the light coming out of the monitor, and prevent the CPL filters from eliminating their reflection.
 Unfortunately, you won't find this specification in manuals or online specifications.

 If buying your own confidence monitor, we'd recommend buying a CPL filter first and testing monitors in person before buying.
 Look through the filter from the side with male threads.
-CPL filters are directional meaning the effect will not be seen from the opposite side.
+CPL filters are directional meaning the effect will not be seen if looking from the opposite side of the filter.
 When you look at a monitor, rotate the filter and see if there is a position that fully blocks out the screen's visibility.